 - 1. It is expected that all Withdrawal Management Centres will meet Provincial and local codes, standards and/or by-laws. - 2.
-It is expected that all Withdrawal Management Centres are functional and will address the physical aspects of the scope of service and are designed according to client-centered principles (e.g., privacy, respect, safety). - 3.
-A first priority in the planning of a Withdrawal Management Centre is to ensure the health and safety of clients, staff and visitors to the Service.
+It is expected that all Withdrawal Management Centres are functional; i.e. they address the physical aspects of the scope of service and are client centred. - 3.
+A first priority in the planning of a Withdrawal Management Centre is to ensure the health and safety of clients, staff and visitors to the service.